If you feel too rushed to eat right, check out this recipe for Strawberry Overnight Oats from guest blogger Christy Wilson, RD!

-This year’s NNM theme is “Savor the Flavor of Eating Right,” which encourages everyone to take time to enjoy food traditions and appreciate the great flavors and social experiences food can add to our lives.
-One way I “savor the flavor of eating right” is by eating foods that taste good and are good for me and my family – like delicious, California Strawberries.
+The 2016 NNM theme is “Savor the Flavor of Eating Right,” which encourages everyone to take time to enjoy food traditions and appreciate the great flavors and social experiences food can add to our lives.
+One way I “savor the flavor of eating right” is by eating foods that taste good and are good for me and my family – like delicious California Strawberries.

 Did you know that only eight strawberries a day can support brain & heart health, help manage diabetes and reduce the risk of some cancers?
 Here are a few more fun strawberry facts:

 - One serving of strawberries (8 medium) has only 50 calories and more vitamin C than an orange

 - Strawberries contain blood pressure lowering potassium, folate, along with a variety of health-boosting antioxidants